shristituladhar/NIT3213-AnimalApp/README.md

 1. Open this project in **Android Studio**
 2. Ensure **minimum SDK = 31**
 3. Sync Gradle and build the project
-4. Click '▶' or 'run' to run the app on emulator or device
+4. Run the app on emulator or physical device

 ---